Mission and Charitable Purpose

 Q: What is the mission of Seed Savers Exchange?

-A: Conserving and promoting America’s culturally diverse but endangered food crop heritage for future generations by collecting, growing, and sharing heirloom seeds and plants.
+A: Conserving and promoting America’s culturally diverse but endangered garden and food crop heritage for future generations by collecting, growing, and sharing heirloom seeds and plants.

 Q: What is the vision of Seed Savers Exchange?

 A: Seed Savers Exchange will lead and expand the heirloom seed movement.

 Q: What is the Seed Savers Exchange's Organizational Values?

 - We respect nature and the environment, recognizing the importance of conserving diversity in all species.

 - As stewards, we believe that our network of members and our Collection are the most important components of SSE.